Obama Farewell Speech In Chicago A Heartfelt Final Address For Outgoing President

-President Barack Obama’s farewell speech to the nation tonight in Chicago was a reminder of the outgoing President’s oratory power, and for many, it marks the end of an American era.
-Delivered in the city of Chicago where Obama first celebrated winning the Presidency in 2008, the farewell speech serves as a final bookend to a journey, as a country uncertain of its future looks back over the past eight years and forward to the next several.
+President Barack Obama’s farewell speech to the nation tonight in Chicago was a reminder of the outgoing president’s oratory power, and for many, it marks the end of an American era.
+Delivered in the city of Chicago where Obama first celebrated winning the presidency in 2008, the farewell speech serves as a final bookend to a journey, as a country uncertain of its future looks back over the past eight years and forward to the next several.

-The Barack Obama farewell speech was held in Chicago in a large auditorium as reported by Vox, an oddity as previous Presidential farewell addresses have typically been delivered with little fanfare in Washington, DC, often from the White House itself.
-More similar to one of Obama’s campaign rallies, the crowd in his native Chicago greeted the President exuberantly, as he took to the podium and uttered the words, “Hello, Chicago.
+The Barack Obama farewell speech was held in Chicago in a large auditorium as reported by Vox, an oddity as previous presidential farewell addresses have typically been delivered with little fanfare in Washington, D.C., often from the White House itself.
+More similar to one of Obama’s campaign rallies, the crowd in his native Chicago greeted the president exuberantly, as he took to the podium and uttered the words, “Hello, Chicago.
 It’s good to be home.”
 Mr. Obama had to take several minutes before beginning his farewell speech, attempting to silence the audience.

 “We’re on live TV here, I got to move… You can tell I’m a lame duck because nobody’s following instructions.”